 Are you facing a debt crisis this month?
 If you realise that you can't pay all your bills and debts this month, what should you do?
 In 2017 even more people are having debt problems because credit card, loan and catalogue debt has been rising fast.
 Debt is going up faster than most people's incomes, so more people are having difficulty repaying it.
 Here is a practical list - starting with … [Read more...]

 A few readers have asked recently about long term debt payment arrangements.
 What information do they have to give to a debt collector?
 Can they can be asked to pay more? etc. Let's look at three different cases: an arrangement with a creditor; what happens if you use a DMP firm; and what if the payment is to a CCJ.
 Arrangement with a creditor Mr A asks: I have had an arrangement … [Read more...]

+Update March 2017 seven major charities are campaigning for better regulation of bailiffs.
+You can add your experience of dealing with bailiffs to their national map here.
 This is a guest post by Chris Richards from Council Tax Advisors, a not-for-profit organisation that specialises in negotiating repayment plans with bailiffs or local authorities.
-A visit from the council tax bailiffs is a nightmare situation in many people’s minds.
-Let’s face it, even the word “bailiff” itself is scary.
-And even though the official term is now “enforcement agent”, a visit from … [Read more...]
+A visit from the council tax bailiffs … [Read more...]

 A reader asked: "I had a joint loan, now sold off to a debt collector.
 I have been chased by numerous debt agencies for a few years now.
 The debt collectors have been chasing me solely and causing masses of stress when they should have been splitting the debt and chasing my ex partner as well.
 I think I have been very unfairly treated!"
 This is a very common problem.
 Lots of people think … [Read more...]